xiceph/physical-geomorphometry-tools/lsp-calculator/README.md

    - The degree of the polynomial can be configured to either 3 or 4.

 3. **Land Surface Parameter Calculation**:
-   - Based on the polynomial surface, various land surface parameters are calculated.
+   - Based on the polynomial surface, partial derivatives are calculated, and from these, various land surface parameters (LSPs) are determined..
    - Calculations are performed in parallel using multiple CPU cores to improve performance.

 4. **Output**: